adela/streaming-example/README.md

 The class contains some placeholders for the Kafka brokers and the Kafka topic.
 You must use a Kafka topic already created and one or more Kafka Brokers

+## PositionsProducer

+Located in the test folder, the PositionsProducer class can be used to test the streaming job.
+It generated coordinates around the existing New York positions and sends them to the Kafka topic defined in the Config class.

 ### Note